sebosp/s2protocol-rs/README.md

 ## Consuming events

-### Transition through time is doable through different iterators:
+### Transition Iterators

+These are different ways to consume the events:

 - `SC2EventIterator` collects both TrackerEvents and GameEvents.
 Events are provided as they appear, be them Tracker or Game
 - `TrackerEventIterator` allows consuming only Tracker Events
-- `GameEventIterator` allows consuming only the Game Events.
+- `GameEventIterator` allows consuming only the Game Events

 Event changes transist a minimal state machine that updates:
 - names